nghdavid/Decentralized-Fundraising-Platform/README.md

 ### Contract Factory
 - Users can create customized DAOs and treasuries using GovernanceFactory and TreasuryFactory.
-- Users can calculate the address of the created contract using Create2 method.
+- Users can calculate the address of the created contracts(Dao, Treasury) based on the project name,company name, vote token address, and timelock address.
 - Treasury and Dao information is stored in TreasuryFactory.
 ### Dao
 - Investors can vote on proposals and then retrieve left funds from the treasury if the company's performance doesn't meet their expectations.